echeran/smile-of-murugan/webbook/chapter04.md

 empire (850-1200 A.D.).
 It is mentioned in inscriptions and literary works of the 11th and 12th Cent.
 Some of these works say that Karikāl gave 1,600.000 gold pieces (*poṉ*) to the bard for his song—indeed a royal royalty!
-The name of the song was also *Vaňci* *neṭum pāṭṭu*, "The Long Song in the *vaňci* metre".
-Indeed there are 153 lines in *vaňci* and 138 lines in *akaval* metre.
+The name of the song was also *Vañci* *neṭum pāṭṭu*, "The Long Song in the *vañci* metre".
+Indeed there are 153 lines in *vañci* and 138 lines in *akaval* metre.
 According to J. R.
-Marr (*op. cit.* 435) the *vaňci* lines were introduced to effect a change of rhythm that would please the listeners.
-The short staccato *vaňci* lines with their swinging movement were apparently more suited for cataloguing things besides serving as a deliberate contrast to the *akaval* lines (Kailasapathy, *op. cit.* 39).
+Marr (*op. cit.* 435) the *vañci* lines were introduced to effect a change of rhythm that would please the listeners.
+The short staccato *vañci* lines with their swinging movement were apparently more suited for cataloguing things besides serving as a deliberate contrast to the *akaval* lines (Kailasapathy, *op. cit.* 39).
 Published in 1889.